vicboma1/GameBoyEmulatorEnvironment/README.md

 "main.png" is the icon
 "{romName}.png" is the Game image
 "_bg.png" is the pattern that contains the others images inside it.
+"_gbNotFound.png" is the pattern that represents the image not found.
 "*.gb" is the specific name that contains the game inside the rom "listGame.json" is a Array<Array<Any>> than contains the column and rows
 ```